adrianagraybill/Code-301-Reference-Repository/class-02/lab/README.md

 Number and name of feature: Feature #1
 Estimate of time needed to complete: 1 hr
 Start time: 7:15pm
 Finish time: 8:26pm
 Actual time needed to complete: 1hr 11mins.

+Number and name of feature: Feature #2
+Estimate of time needed to complete: 1.5 hrs
+Start time: 8:40pm
+Finish time:
+Actual time needed to complete:

 - As a user, I want to view the images on the page so that I can browse the photo collection.